LaGEA: Language Guided Embodied Agents for Robotic Manipulation: Conclusion

 \section{Conclusion}

 Natural-language can be a training signal as error feedback for embodied manipulation rather than mere goal description.
-In this paper, we present {\name}, which operationalizes this idea by turning schema-constrained episodic reflections into temporally grounded reward shaping through keyframe-centric gating, feedback–vision alignment, and an adaptive, failure-aware representation.
-On the Meta-World MT10 benchmark, {\name} improves average success over SOTA by a large margin with faster convergence, substantiating our claim that time-grounded language feedback sharpens credit assignment and exploration, enabling agents to learn from mistakes more effectively.
+We present {\name}, which operationalizes this idea by turning schema-constrained episodic reflections into temporally grounded reward shaping through keyframe-centric gating, feedback-vision alignment, and an adaptive, failure-aware representation.
+On the Meta-World MT10 and Robotic Fetch benchmark, {\name} improves average success over SOTA by a large margin with faster convergence, substantiating our claim that time-grounded language feedback sharpens credit assignment and exploration, enabling agents to learn from mistakes more effectively.

-\textbf{Limitations.} {\name} still inherits occasional hallucinations from the underlying VLM, which our structure and alignment mitigate but cannot eliminate.
-While the study spans diverse simulated tasks, real-robot generalization and long-horizon observability remain open challenges.
-A natural next step is to translate from simulation to real-robot deployment, closing the sim-to-real gap.